- All full-time students at the traditional campus with fewer than 60 semester hours completed must live on campus.

 Director of Residential Life

 If you have any questions about the appeals process, e-mail ResLife@CCIS.edu.

 When submitting your appeal you will need to provide the following information:

 - Documented and supported reasons that require off-campus exemption

 - Semester(s) requesting to live off campus

 The director will review all appeals and render a decision.
 Once a decision has been made, the student will be notified.
-If the appeal is denied, the student's final option is to appeal to the assistant dean for Student Affairs.
-To take this last step, students should call (573) 875-7400 to schedule an appointment.
+If the appeal is denied, the student's final option is to appeal to the Dean for Student Affairs.